What is an Operational amplifier (Op-Amp) ?

 Pinouts of popular opamps

-A simple model can be constructed for an opamp as shown in Fig 4.
+A simple model can be constructed for an opamp as shown above.
 Both the inputs see Zin as input impedance.
 The output is determined by a voltage-controlled voltage source (VCVS).
 The output of the VCVS is determined by the difference of Vip and Vim.
 Also, it offers a gain of A. An output impedance Zout is added in the series of the VCVS.

 Here are some key characteristics and features of operational amplifiers:

-3. Bandwidth, (BW) – In opamps, the bandwidth is the frequency till the opamp has usable gain.
+- Bandwidth, (BW) – In opamps, the bandwidth is the frequency till the opamp has gain greater than unity.
 Ideally, it should be infinite.

-4. High Input Impedance (Zin): Op-amps typically have a very high input impedance, which means they draw very little current from the input sources, making them suitable for connecting to various sensors and signal sources.
+- High Input Impedance (Zin): Op-amps typically have a very high input impedance, which means the input terminals draw very little current from the input sources, making them suitable for connecting to various sensors and signal sources.
 Ideally, opamp should have infinite input impedance (drawing zero current from source).

-8. Power Supply Requirements: Op-amps require a dual power supply (positive and negative voltage) or a single-supply voltage, depending on the specific op-amp design.
+- Power Supply: Op-amps require a dual power supply (positive and negative voltage) or a single-supply voltage, depending on the specific op-amp design.
 The power supply voltage range is usually specified in the datasheet.

-3. Op Amp tries to keep both the inputs same (virtual short)
+- Op Amp tries to keep both the inputs voltage same (virtual short)

 Op-amps can be used in a variety of configurations, such as inverting, non-inverting, voltage followers, integrators, differentiators, and more.
 The inverting and non-inverting configurations provide gain at the output.
-Buffer configurations are used to isolate the input circuit from the output circuit.
+Buffer configurations are used to isolate the input circuit from the output circuit without providing any gain.
+It is also called power amplifier configuration.

 Opamp buffer or voltage follower

-When the output is connected to the inverting terminal of the opamp, it is in negative feedback.
-Using the virtual short in negative feedback, we can say that the inverting terminal (and the output terminal) equals the non-inverting terminal.
+In voltage follower configuration, the output is connected to the inverting terminal of the opamp.
+Therefore it is in negative feedback.
+Using the golden rules of opamp, we can say that the inverting terminal (and the output terminal) equals the non-inverting terminal.
+Therefore the output voltage follows the input voltage.
+This configuration is used for impedance transformation.
+Due to zero output impedance of opamp, the signal can be applied to a heavy load (low value of resistance/impedance).

 Inverting gain operational amplifier

-We observe that the output (Vout) is connected to the inverting terminal of the opamp using RF.
-The non-inverting terminal (Vip) is not connected to the output by any means.
-Instead, it is connected to the ground (zero).
-This means that the opamp is in negative feedback.
-Again, using the concept of virtual short in negative feedback circuits, the inverting terminal is also forced to zero.
-This means that a current Vin/RI flows through the RI resistor.
-The same current has to flow through the RF resistor.
-So, the output voltage is Vout=-(RF/RI)Vin.
+In inverting gain configuration the output (Vout) is connected to the inverting terminal of the opamp using RF.
+The non-inverting terminal (Vip) is connected to the ground (zero).
+The opamp is in negative feedback.
+Using the golden rules of opamps, the inverting terminal is becomes zero.
+Using KCL, the output :

 Non-inverting gain operational amplifier